 Phases:

-- Phase I (R41): Normally provided for one year/$150,000, which includes direct cost, facilities and administrative cost (F&A/indirect), and fee.
-The F&A/indirect cost maximum is 40%, if no current negotiated rate.
+- Phase I (R41): The total budget, including direct cost, facilities and administrative cost (F&A/indirect), and fee, varies each year and is published in the award information section of the funding opportunities.
+The F&A/indirect cost maximum is 40%, if there is no current negotiated rate.

 A reasonable fee, not to exceed 7% of total costs (direct and indirect) for each Phase (I and II) of the project, can be requested solely to small business concerns receiving awards under the STTR program.